 12.1 Toxicity Aquatic Acute 1; Very toxic to aquatic life.

 Aquatic Chronic 1; Very toxic to aquatic life with long lasting effects.
-Short Term (acute): EL50: (48 hour) (Daphnia magna) 0.22 mg/l (OECD 202) Long term (chronic): The aquatic toxicity was estimated using the PETROTOX computer model.
-Estimated: 0.1 mg/l (Fish) 12.2 Persistence and degradability Substance is complex UVCB.
-Standard tests for this endpoint are intended for single substances and are not appropriate for this complex substance 12.3 Bioaccumulative potential Substance is complex UVCB.
-Standard tests for this endpoint are intended for single substances and are not appropriate for this complex substance 12.4 Mobility in soil Substance is complex UVCB.
-Standard tests for this endpoint are intended for single substances and are not appropriate for this complex substance 12.5 Results of PBT and vPvB assessment Not classified as PBT or vPvB.
-None of the substances in this product fulfil the criteria for being regarded as a PBT or vPvB substance.
-12.6 Endocrine disrupting properties This product does not contain a substance that has endocrine disrupting properties with respect to humans as no components meets the criteria.

-None known
+Short Term (acute): EL50 48hr (Daphnia magna) 0.22 mg/l (OECD 202)

+Long Term (Chronic): The aquatic toxicity was estimated using the PETROTOX computer model.

+Estimated: 0.1 mg/l (Fish)

+12.2 Persistence and degradibility Substance is complex UVCB.
+Standard tests for this endpoint are intended for single substances and are not appropriate for this complex substance.

+12.3 Bioaccumulative potential Substance is complex UVCB.
+Standard tests for this endpoint are intended for single substances and are not appropriate for this complex substance.

+Substance is complex UVCB.
+Standard tests for this endpoint are intended for single substances and are not appropriate for this complex substance.

+Results of PBT and vPvB assessment Not classified as PBT or vPvB.

+12.6 Other adverse effects None known.